monkey-krk/LifeDojo/README.md

 DONE - Log in.
 Essential to get them started.

-Choose a program.
+DONE - Choose a program.
 Needed for their initial log in.

 Contact Us.
 Simple but important.